The staff at www.pharmacyvaluations.com want to wish all Wyoming (WY) pharmacy and drug store owners a Merry Christmas and a Happy New year.

 Authorship and profile at Google

-pharmacy franchise is a contractual relationship between two parties.
+A WY pharmacy franchise is a contractual relationship between two parties.
 One, the Pharmacy Franchisor is the party that developed their drug store business model, branded the pharmacy related products, and produced the system the pharmacy franchisees will operate under.
 Two, the Pharmacy Franchisee will purchase a franchise license from the Pharmacy Franchisor.
 They usually pay an ongoing pharmacy franchise fee or royalty fees to use the systems, products, name, trade secrets, etc., that were created by the Pharmacy Franchisor in Wyoming.

 There are a number of options for financing a pharmacy franchise business.
 All pharmacy franchise funding sources, for drug stores, prefer lending to a pharmacy franchisee who will be working with a nationally recognized name and long track records.
 These two traits are not possessed by newer pharmacy franchise models and will be considered more risky.